shelleysu84/countDown/README.md

 The Countdown

-A simple demo for date countdown built by jquery and boostrap.
+This is a small single html page for date countdown built by jquery and boostrap.
 It cost 30 min set up the task and test debug for 10 min.

 I choose these jquery for quick dom selection, boostrap for layout grid format and responsive view design.